RuMaxwell/WasmInstCheatSheet/README.md

 i32.sub
 ```

-From the input types we know that the verification process of WebAssembly will
-ensure that the two stack values are both of type `i32` before running into the
-instruction.

-The body `return s0 - s1` clearly shows that the result is by subtracting `s1`
-from `s0`.
+WebAssembly's validation mechanism guarantees that both stack inputs adhere to
+the `i32` type prior to processing through the `i32.sub` instruction.
+As evident
+in the pseudocode, the outcome results from subtracting `s1` from `s0`:

+`{ return s0 - s1 }`

 Let's look at a more complicated instruction, `local.set`: